UBC-MDS/Crime_Prediction_Vancouver/src/crime_vancouver_eda.md

 neighbourhood and types of crime, we plot the categorical groups with the correlation plot as below.
 We can see that data concentrate on some categorical groups.
-For example, a high volume of thefts (both from vehicles and others) are reported at Arbutus Ridge Neighbourhood.
+For example, a high volume of thefts (both from vehicles and others) are reported at Central Business District.
 This indicates that there can be some relationships between types of crime and neighbourhoods.